saimeda1/L08-Team-1/PhaseTwoREADME.md

 # Who Submitted What
 - Bianca Olea worked on checking the code and docuumentation for the various files and READMe
-- Chenjun Zhou designed the test cases class to test the client and server.
+- Chenjun Zhou and Xinan Qin designed the test cases class to test the client and server.